Quake (natural phenomenon): Moonquake

 The first three kinds of moonquakes mentioned above tend to be mild; however, shallow moonquakes can register up to mB=5.5 on the body-wave magnitude scale.
 Between 1972 and 1977, 28 shallow moonquakes were observed.
 Deep moonquakes tend to occur within isolated kilometer-scale patches, sometimes referred to as nests or clusters.

 Marsquake

 A marsquake is a quake that occurs on the planet Mars.
 A 2012 study suggests that marsquakes may occur every million years.
 This suggestion is related to evidence found then of Mars's tectonic boundaries.
-A tremor believed to be a possible marsquake was first measured by NASA's InSight lander on April 6, 2019, which was one of the lander's key science goals.
+NASA's InSight lander, which was active between early 2019 and late 2022, recorded over 1,300 individual seismic events.
+Of these, many were marsquakes resembled terrestrial earthquakes, and several events were confirmed to be meteorite impacts.

 Venusquake

 A venusquake is a quake that occurs on the planet Venus.

 A venusquake may have caused a new scarp and a landslide to form.
 An image of the landslides was taken in November 1990 during the first flight around Venus by the Magellan spacecraft.
 Another image was taken on July 23, 1991 as the Magellan revolved around Venus for the second time.
 Each image was 24 km across and 38 km long, and was centered at 2° south latitude and 74° east longitude.
 The pair of Magellan images shows a region in Aphrodite Terra, within a steeply sloping valley that is cut by many fractures (faults).